afkhamis/DS642-OOP/HW4/readme.md

   *  In strong scaling we keep the problem size constant but increase the number of processors

   *  In weak scaling we increase the problem size proportionally to the number of processors so the work/processor stays the same

+### HW submission
+Submit a report for the followings:

+1- A description of your OpenMP implementation/s and how your serial and parallel codes scale with the number of rectangles.

+2- Speedup plot/s and a discussion on whether or not your OpenMP code approach the ideal speedup.